 Chief Constable, Chris Rowley, is available for an informal discussion about the role and he can be contacted via Chief Inspector, Chris Hardy, by calling 01772 412 218 or by email [email protected].

 This role is required to operate at Level 3 in the Competency Values Framework (CVF).
 More information about the CVF can be found here.

-The process of shortlisting will take place w/c 11th November 2021.
-You will be notified of your application outcome shortly thereafter via the online recruitment portal where you submitted your application.
+The process of shortlisting will take place shortly after applications close.
+You will be notified of your application outcome before close of business on Friday 10th December via the online recruitment portal where you submitted your application.

 We will notify you of the outcome of the final interview shortly after all the interviews have taken place.